Healthcare Administration Associate of Applied Science Degree Program

-Maybe you've dreamed about earning an associate's degree in allied health, but you didn't think you had the time?
-With our allied health online program, attaining that dream is now easier than ever!
+Maybe you've dreamed about earning an associate's degree in healthcare administration, but you didn't think you had the time?
+With our Healthcare Administration online program, attaining that dream is now easier than ever!

-Here are our top ten reasons why you should pursue becoming an allied health professional:
+Here are our top ten reasons why you should pursue becoming a healthcare administration professional:

 Healthcare workers seem to have a spirit of camaraderie and pride united in a crucial goal of helping people.

 We offer a seven-month program blending up-to-date healthcare knowledge with ethics and communication classes to make you a well-rounded job candidate.
-This program is designed for people who already have 52 quarter credit hours in an allied health concentration or a graduate of an allied health-related field program (i.e. Medical Assisting, Medical Office Billing and Coding, Massage Therapy, etc) with a cumulative grade point of 2.0 or better from the previous educational institution.
+This program is designed for people who already have 52 quarter credit hours in a Healthcare concentration or a graduate of anhealthcare-related field program (i.e. Medical Assisting, Medical Office Billing and Coding, Massage Therapy, etc) with a cumulative grade point of 2.0 or better from the previous educational institution.

 Whether you take x-rays or maintain medical records, you'll be an invaluable part of the patient's recovery process.

 If you're a social butterfly, you'll love getting to know all the patients who walk through your doors.
 If you're a little shyer, meeting many new faces will help develop your social skills for both your professional and everyday needs.

 The Bureau of Labor Statistics predicts that the healthcare field is “projected to add more jobs than any of the other occupational groups” due to the large number of elderly Americans.1

 Since many healthcare work sites are open past the traditional nine to five time frame, you can choose a position that fits your needs.
 Night owls have many options!

 Some allied health jobs call for employees to be on-call, while others are willing to work with part-time availability.
 Whatever your needs, an allied health associate's will help you find it.